ROCm/rocm-core/README.md

 # ROCM-CORE Introduction

-rocm-core is a utility which can be used to get ROCm release version.
+ROCM-CORE is a package which can be used to get ROCm release version, get ROCm install path information etc.
+It is also important to note that ROCM-CORE takes the role as a base component on which all of ROCm can depend, to make it easy to remove all of ROCm with a package manager.

+getROCmVersion function provides the ROCm version.

-It also provides the Lmod modules files for the ROCm release. getROCmVersion function provides the ROCm version.
+It also provides an example Lmod modules files for the ROCm release.

 Lmod module files can be loaded with the following commands.
 ``` shell